MindSpy/stackdriver-agent/README.md

 # stackdriver-agent
-Google Cloud Monitoring agent for managed VMs.
+Google Cloud Monitoring agent docker image for managed VMs.
+You may want to spin up the slackdrive service in the container if you are not able to deploy the agent on OS level.

 Set params: